 As an alternative to applying lime, you can take a different approach with DeerGro PlotStart™.
 This product consists of liquid calcium, which essentially provides many of the benefits of lime with a much easier and faster application process.
 Just mix PlotStart with water into your favorite backpack or ATV sprayer, and spray food plots with the solution.
-Only 2.5 gallons of the product (enough to cover up to one acre) has the equivalent pH-changing power as 1 ton of traditional lime, which may be enough to raise the pH a full point (i.e., from 5.5 to 6.5) in certain soils.
-This solution not only influences the pH, but it helps improve plant growth and yield by releasing more minerals and nutrients that the plants can then uptake.
+Only 2.5 gallons of the product (enough to cover up to one acre) has the equivalent of 1 ton of traditional lime, which may be enough to raise the increase soil health significantly.
+This solution helps improve plant growth and yield by releasing more minerals and nutrients that the plants can then uptake.
 In acidic soils, you throw your money away on fertilizer costs because the plants can’t utilize the nutrients.
 But when you combine fertilizer with PlotStart, you can essentially double down on the impact because the nutrients are more soluble in the soil.

 When to Lime Food Plots

 Now you know some options for how to do it, but what about when to lime food plots?
 The whole idea behind PlotStart is that it works immediately upon spraying.
-So regardless if you want to plant summer food plots in the spring or hunting food plots in the late summer, you can use PlotStart spray to quickly change the pH and prepare your soils for planting.
+So regardless if you want to plant summer food plots in the spring or hunting food plots in the late summer, you can use PlotStart spray to quickly increase your soil health and prepare your soil for planting.
 You can apply PlotStart before or at planting time on tilled or untilled ground.
 It really doesn’t matter.
 The one caveat is that you shouldn’t apply it in heavy rain or saturated soil conditions, as the calcium solution may run off the food plot area before soaking into the soil.